12 Day Itinerary - 9 Days Climbing: $5,980

 13,650-ft/4,160-m • 6.3 miles/10 km • 7-8 hours

-On the way to camp we enjoy a hot lunch at Fisher Camp, which is only a couple hours from our destination.
+On the way to camp you enjoy a hot lunch at Fisher Camp, which is only a couple hours from our destination.

 12,950-ft/3,950-m • 6.2 miles/9.9 km • 6-7 hours

-After breakfast, we start climbing toward Lava Tower lower camp, at 15,200-ft/4,633-m, where we stop for lunch, allowing our bodies to acclimatize.
-Descending through the giant Senecio habitat, we arrive at our camp beautifully located at the foot of the Barranco Wall.
+First thing in the morning you start climbing toward Lava Tower lower camp, at 15,200-ft/4,633-m, where you stop for lunch, allowing your body to acclimatize.
+Descending through the giant Senecio habitat, you arrive at our camp beautifully located at the foot of the Barranco Wall.

-This is where the Machame and Lemosho routes converge, so we meet other climbers ascending the Machame Route.
+This is where the Machame and Lemosho routes converge, so you'll meet meet other climbers ascending the Machame Route.

 13,200-ft/4,023-m • 3.6 miles/5.8 km • 4-5 hours

-Lastly we descend into the Karanga Valley and up the other side, for our overnight camp.
+Lastly you descend into the Karanga Valley and up the other side, for overnight camp.

 14,950-ft/4,556-m • 2.1 miles/3.4 km • 3-4 hours